aligajani/ansible-playbooks-laravel-5/README.md

 ##### Note

 This does not include mysql-server as I use RDS but you can easily update `provision.yml` to include a mysql installation using `ansible-galaxy`.
-Also, SSL is enabled, but you can disable it in by commenting out a few lines.
+Also, SSL is enabled, but you can disable it by commenting out a few lines.
 Also, in theory, this setup should work just fine for **Symfony, Yii, CodeIgniter or any PHP framework**.

 ##### Motive